-At an estimated 500,000–600,000 years old, the Great Barrier Reef predates most of the world’s forests and desert ecosystems.
-The current living reef system is about 8,000 years old, regenerated after the last Ice Age.
+At 500,000–600,000 years old, the Great Barrier Reef predates most forests and deserts.
+The current living reef is about 8,000 years old, rebuilt after the last Ice Age.

 Stretching over 2,300 km, the reef surpasses the size of Italy and is about half the area of Texas.
 It remains the only living thing on Earth visible from space.